jankotek/mapdb-hz-offheap/README.md

             .make();
 ```

-It also provides Java Agent which instruments Hazelcast classes while they are loading.
+It also provides Java Agent to instrumens Hazelcast classes directly while they are loading.
-So there is no need to maintain HC fork.
+So there is no need to deploy specialized fork.